-Incredible, indelible and infectious, just a few words to describe the year 2020.
-Among other seminal events, Bambu Batu permanently closed the doors on its brick and mortar store in downtown San Luis Obispo.
-But with the election behind us and Thanksgiving just around the corner, what better time to stop and reflect on that unforgettable 14-year stretch at the House of Bamboo.
+Incredible, indelible and infectious: just a few words to describe the year 2020.
+Among other seminal events, Bambu Batu permanently closed the doors of its brick-and-mortar store in downtown San Luis Obispo.
+But with a sliver of 20-20 hindsight, and a safe distance from the traumatizing pandemic, now is a fine time to stop and reflect on that unforgettable 14-year stretch at the House of Bamboo*.

-It is with deep nostalgia and heartfelt gratitude that I’ve put together this retrospective gallery of images from Bambu Batu, the House of Bambu.
-I built this business on a dream, and though it never grew to become the WalMart of bamboo products, it was always a shop like no other.
+It is with sincere nostalgia and heartfelt gratitude that I’ve put together this retrospective gallery of images from Bambu Batu, the House of Bamboo.
+I built this business on a dream, and though it never grew to become the Walmart of bamboo products, it was always a shop like no other.

 Bambu Batu was the product of earnest values and genuine personal relationships.
-Our customers came to trust us as a source for conscious gifts and ethical fashion.
-With that trust came responsibility, and we strove each and every day to live up to the highest expectations.
+Our customers came to trust us as a source of conscious gifts and ethical fashion.
+With that trust came duty and responsibility, and so each and every day we strove to live up to the highest standards and expectations.

-If you were there, you will surely recognize a few of the images in this pictorial history.
+If you were lucky enough to be there, you will surely recognize a few of the images from this pictorial history.
 At the same time, you are likely to come across some forgotten gems.
-A lot of good times at the House of Bamboo, so let the memories live on!
+A lot of good times and positive energy were generated at the old bamboo headquarters, so let the memories live on!

 A bamboo seed sprouts in Grover Beach